deontic/npm-imgbb-bulk-downloader/README.md

 ## Info
 **(Note: you can get the easier to use Python exe here: https://github.com/Un-index/imgBB-bulk-exe)**

-You can use this tool to download several images from [imgBB](https://imgbb.com/) from their urls, I made this because there's no other utility available for this purpose.
+You can use this tool to mass download images images from [imgBB](https://imgbb.com/) from their urls, I made this because there's no other utility available for this purpose.